Eddie Slovik: Analysis

 In militaries around the world, courts-martial have imposed death sentences for offenses such as cowardice, desertion, insubordination, and mutiny.
 In France during World War I, from 1917 to 1918, the United States Army executed 35 of its own soldiers, but all were convicted of rape or unprovoked murder of civilians and not for military offenses.
-During World War II, in all theaters of the war, the United States military executed 102 of its own soldiers for rape or unprovoked murder of civilians, but only Slovik was executed for the military offense of desertion.
+During World War II, in all theaters of the war, the United States military executed 102 of its own soldiers for rape and/or murder of fellow soldiers and civilians, but only Slovik was executed for the military offense of desertion.

 Colonel Robert C. Bard of the judge advocate general's office noted that of the 2,864 army personnel tried for desertion for the period January 1942 through June 1948, 49 were convicted and sentenced to death, with 48 of those sentences commuted by higher authority.
 At least one of the members of the tribunal came to believe that Slovik's execution was an injustice in light of all the circumstances, and was an example of disparate treatment from a flawed process.

 In popular culture

 In 1954, William Bradford Huie published a non-fiction account of the case titled The Execution of Private Slovik.

 In 1960, Frank Sinatra announced his plan to produce a movie based on the book, with the same title, to be written by screenwriter Albert Maltz.
 This announcement provoked great outrage, in part because Maltz was part of the blacklisted Hollywood 10, and Sinatra was accused of being a Communist sympathizer.
-As Sinatra was campaigning for John F. Kennedy for President at the time, the Kennedy camp became concerned, and persuaded Sinatra to cancel the project.
+As Sinatra was campaigning for John F. Kennedy for president at the time, the Kennedy camp became concerned, and persuaded Sinatra to cancel the project.

+Hans Magnus Enzensberger wrote an essay about Slovik and his death, included in the 1964 book Dreamers of the Absolute (Politik und Verbrechen).

 In 1968, psychedelic folk rock group Pearls Before Swine dedicated their second album Balaklava "to Pvt.
 Edward D. Slovik, U.S. Army, deceased".

-In 1974, the book was adapted by Lamont Johnson into a TV movie, also called The Execution of Private Slovik.
-The movie starred Martin Sheen.
-Some dramatic license occurs, including during the execution.
-There is no evidence, for example, that the priest attending Slovik's execution shouted "Give it another volley if you like it so much" after the doctor indicated Slovik was still alive.
+In 1974, Huie's book was adapted by Lamont Johnson into a TV movie, also titled The Execution of Private Slovik, which starred Martin Sheen.

 The 1963 war film The Victors includes a scene featuring the execution of a deserter that closely resembles Slovik's desertion and execution.

 Kurt Vonnegut mentions Slovik's execution in his 1969 novel Slaughterhouse-Five.
-Vonnegut also wrote a companion libretto to Igor Stravinsky's L'Histoire du soldat (A Soldier's Tale), which tells Slovik's story.
+Vonnegut also wrote a companion (alternate) libretto to Igor Stravinsky's L'Histoire du soldat (A Soldier's Tale), telling Slovik's story.